by Mark A. Taylor

 Meet the Author:

-Mark Taylor served in a variety of editorial, marketing, and management roles at Standard Publishing (now Christian Standard Media) for almost 41 years.
+Mark A. Taylor served in a variety of editorial, marketing, and management roles at Standard Publishing (now Christian Standard Media) for almost 41 years.
 His last assignment was as publisher and editor of Christian Standard 2003-2017.
 He and his wife, Evelyn, are active members with Christ’s Church in Mason, Ohio, and Mark continues to write from their home north of Cincinnati (email@example.com).